fl4shk/sherwin_adventure_old/ideas_and_plans/graphics_system.md

 A block/sprite will specify which tileset(s) it uses, as well as what palette(s).

-Block palettes/tiles can only change when (A) something happens to that block (such as when it gets strongly hit, for example), (B) all blocks of that type change their graphic (essentially changing the metatile used in VRAM at **one** location).
+Block palettes/tiles can only change when all blocks of that type change their graphic (essentially changing the metatile used in VRAM at **one** location).
+To simulate blocks of the same type having different graphics at the same time, it will be **necessary** to implement

 Getting strongly hit may cause a block to change what type of block it is, however.